 Better Than a Ninja?
 Oster Pro 1200

-Here’s another Oster in this list and the cheapest option of the 5 blenders here.
+Here’s another Oster in this list and the cheapest option of the five blenders here.

 This is another proof that you shouldn’t discount less-popular brands like Oster when going blender shopping.

-At least for making smoothies, salsa or blending cold drinks, the Oster Pro 1200 is a great option thanks to its 1,200 watt motor and 7 preset controls.
+At least for making smoothies, salsa or blending cold drinks, the Oster Pro 1200 is a great option thanks to its 1,200-watt motor and seven preset controls.

-This is a slightly difference process compared to the Vitamix where you just put everything inside the pitcher.
+This is a slightly different process compared to the Vitamix where you just put everything inside the pitcher.

 Another potential issue would be the weight of the pitcher.
-It’s a throwback to early Oster blenders that used glass instead of plastic.
+It’s a throwback to old Oster blenders that used glass instead of plastic.

 Now whether or not this will be a problem would depend on the preference of the user.

-The Oster Pro 1200 is a great option if you want something with a little more versatility than a Ninja that costs less.
+The Oster Pro 1200 is an excellent option if you want something with a little more versatility than a Ninja that costs less.

 A Smart Ninja: Nutri Ninja Auto IQ